Beaudesert, Queensland: Geography

-In the Logan River and Albert River valleys, Beaudesert is a regional hub serving surrounding communities such as Rathdowney, Kooralbyn, Canungra, Tamborine Mountain and Jimboomba.
-It is approximately 91 kilometres from Brisbane and connected by the Mount Lindesay Highway.

-The town of Beaudesert is located 46 m above sea level.
+The town of Beaudesert is located 70 m above sea level.

 In the east of the locality is the decommissioned Nindooinbah Dam.
-The much larger Wyaralong Dam is situated roughly 14 km to the north west of the town and was completed in 2011.

 Climate

-Beaudesert experiences a humid subtropical climate (Köppen: Cfa), having hot, wet summers with frequent thunderstorms and mild, dry winters with occasional frosts.

-The maximum recorded temperature is 44.6 °C on 4 January 2014, and the coldest recorded temperature is −5.5 °C on 11 July 1972.
+Beaudesert experiences a humid subtropical climate (Köppen: Cfa), having hot, wet summers with frequent thunderstorms and mild, dry winters with cool nights, averaging 15–20 ground frosts annually.
+The maximum recorded temperature is 44.6 C on 4 January 2014, and the coldest recorded temperature is −5.5 C on 11 July 1972.

+The lowest maximum temperature of 12.8 C was recorded on 4 July 2022, and the highest minimum temperature of 27.0 C was recorded on 27 January 2024.
+Historical temperature extremes are only available from between 1967 and 1979, and then again from 2007.

-Beaudesert has an average annual rainfall of around 916 mm per year.
-The temperature is around 30 C in summer and falls to around 3 C in winter.
+Beaudesert has an average annual rainfall of around 916 mm per year, the vast majority of which falls in summer, with a high annual variability.
+2019 saw the driest year on record, with a mere 395.4mm measured.
+The wettest year on record was 1893, with 1,726.5mm measured.

+Beaudesert can experience significant and severe storms in the warmer months, producing flash flooding, large hail, and more rarely tornadoes.